kadinsayani/coin-cli/README.md

 # cryptop

-Command Line Interface for getting cryptocurrency prices and information
+A user friendly CLI for getting cryptocurrency prices and information.

 ## Installation